mustberuss/patentsview/api-changes-2021.md

-# Affects of the 2021 Patentsview api changes on the R package
+# Affects on the R package of the Patentsview api changes announced in 2021

 As announced [here](https://patentsview.org/data-in-action/whats-new-patentsview-july-2021) in 2021, the patentsview api will be changing sometime in 2022.
 This will impact the r package in the following ways.